 Click here for a Decision table to determine the kits best suited to your students' needs.

-For more detailed information about each kit please refer to the individual kit's teaching unit.
+For more detailed information about each kit please refer to the individual kit's overview.
 If the unit is not downloadable please contact us and we will email you a copy.

 Adjustable Power Supply (10-12 hours)